Last Updated on July 27, 2024

 Q31.
 Suppose that an environmentalist wanted to understand the spread of invasive species.
 What would be a benefit of doing this with a simulation, rather than in real life?

-• B. The species created could be quickly tested in multiple environments to better understand how its spread is affected by environmental factors.
+- B. The species created could be quickly tested in multiple environments to better understand how environmental factors affect its spread.

 Q32.
 A program is being created to simulate the growth of a brain-based on randomly determined environmental factors.
 The developer plans to add a feature that lets the user quickly run several hundred simulations with any number of factors kept constant.
 Why would this be useful?
 Select two answers.